-Not everyone is cut out to be a “cord cutter,” though.
-Ditching cable or satellite and the bills they carry sounds great in theory, but it’s not something you want to rush into without doing your research.
-As with most things, there’s a right way to go about cord-cutting, and then there’s the way that sends you back to your cable company begging for forgiveness.
-We prefer the right way.
-Keep reading to find the best methods for dropping cable in favor of some of the best streaming services.
+Not everyone is cut out to be a cord-cutter, though.
+Ditching your satellite or cable subscription and the bill it carries sounds great in theory, but it’s not something you want to rush into without a bit of research.
+Let’s go through the best methods for dropping traditional cable in favor of some of the best streaming services.

-The thing about internet-delivered TV is that you need a broadband connection that’s copacetic with the streaming lifestyle.
-This may seem like a foregone conclusion, but we want to make it clear that if you’re going to bet your precious entertainment future on your network, you had better have a solid hookup.
+The thing about internet-delivered TV is that you need a broadband connection that can keep up with the streaming lifestyle.
+This may seem like a foregone conclusion, but we want to make it clear that if you’re going to bet your precious entertainment future on your home network, you had better have a solid internet connection.
 Netflix and other similar streaming video services suggest a minimum downstream speed of 5Mbps for HD streaming, but if you have inadequate home internet connection (like 5Mbps) that is not going to allow for a smooth streaming service experience, especially when you consider other devices also using the connection.
-You will likely experience buffering and possible crashing of the show you are streaming, especially for those with families streaming more than one show or movie at a time.
+You will likely experience buffering and possible crashing of the show you are streaming, especially for those with families or households streaming more than one show or movie at a time.

-Consider that 5Mbps may get you one HD video stream, but you may experience loading and buffering delays if your network is getting choked up with any other traffic.
-Of course, if you’re looking to get into the streaming big leagues to access the growing array of 4K Ultra HD streaming content available from Netflix, Amazon, YouTube, and others, you’ll want to kick up your broadband speed to at least 25Mbps.
-Cable TV doesn’t interrupt your show to buffer, so you don’t want to get unnecessarily frustrated.
+Of course, if you’re looking to get into the streaming big leagues to access the growing array of 4K Ultra HD streaming content available from Netflix, Amazon, Disney+, YouTube, and others, you’ll want to kick up your broadband speed to at least 25Mbps.
 If you’re only going to be downloading 4K content from sites like FandangoNow or Ultraflix — which offer 4K content at speeds as low as 4Mbps to 10Mbps — 25Mbps will probably suffice, but regardless of which streaming service you select, fast and reliable internet is key to a positive streaming experience.

-We also recommend testing your internet speed at peak streaming hours (between 6 – 10 p.m. weekdays) to determine if your neighborhood struggles under the strain of heavy traffic.
-For instance, if you routinely get around 10Mbps downloads during the day, but that figure takes a dive to about 3Mbps around dinner time, you’ll want to call your internet provider to see if anything can be done.
+We also recommend testing your internet speed at peak streaming hours (between 6 and 10 p.m. on weekdays) to determine if your neighborhood struggles under the strain of heavy traffic.
+For example, if you routinely get around 10Mbps downloads during the day, but that speed takes a dive to about 3Mbps around dinner time, you’ll want to call your internet provider to see if anything can be done.
 Fortunately, this is an increasingly rare problem outside of rural areas, but better to check ahead.

-Don’t forget to check your network gear.
-Most modern routers and modems should be offer up all the speed you need, but non-gigabit equipment may not suffice for simultaneous 4K streams.
-Any hiccups in your experience may also be caused by weird technical issues such as improper port forwarding, wireless interference, or other random things that are tricky to track down, some of which we’ll attempt to help you troubleshoot.
+Don’t forget to check your home network equipment.
+Most modern routers and modems should offer up all the speed you need, but non-gigabit equipment may not suffice for simultaneous 4K streams.
+Any hiccups in your experience also may be caused by weird technical issues such as improper port forwarding, wireless interference, or other random things that are tricky to track down, some of which we’ll attempt to help you troubleshoot.
 If you’re unsure about any of it, be sure to give your internet service provider a call.

 Before you investigate the best streaming services for you, and especially if local sports and broadcasting is important to you, you should check out what is available to you via an HD antenna.
 If you are located in an urban area, you may be able to get tons of live TV channels for life, for the one-time cost of a piece of hardware!
 No monthly fees.
-A good HD antenna likely offers all four major networks (FOX, ABC, NBC, and CBS), along with as many as 10-15 other selections (PBS, CW, etc.) in HD (and, soon, 4K) resolution, all for free.
+A good HD antenna likely offers all four major networks (Fox, ABC, NBC, and CBS), along with as many as 10 to 15 other selections (PBS, The CW, Univision, etc.) in HD (and, soon, 4K) resolution, all for free.
 To make sure you’ll get decent reception, you can simply buy one and try it out, ask around the neighborhood, or try this antenna analysis tool which will tell you which channels you can expect to receive in your area.

 There are numerous antennas available that will nab you plenty of HD channels, but here are a couple of our favorites: